 - Is it safe for my child to play sports?
 In the old days, kids with asthma were told to sit on the sidelines.
 Today, sports are usually recommended for children with asthma, because exercise can strengthen lung muscles and reduce asthma symptoms and help long-term lung function.
 Still, because some activities might be more likely to trigger asthma flare-ups, it’s best to first talk with a doctor about your child’s sports activities.
 It is often helpful for a child with asthma to use the albuterol inhaler 20 to 30 minutes before practicing or competing.
 This can minimize the effect of exercise on asthma and is better than waiting for the coughing to start after the activity ends.

 Can my child get a pet -- or can we keep the pet we already own?

 While pets can add so much to a child’s life, many -- especially cats, dogs, and birds -- are common allergic triggers for some kids.
 Always consult your child’s doctor before getting a pet.
 Your doctor might suggest allergy testing or controlled exposure first.
 If you already have a pet at home, have an honest discussion with your doctor about the risks.

 What should I expect from treatment for my child?

 Put your mind at ease by asking questions about what happens next and beyond.
 How often will your child need check-ups?
-If her symptoms don’t get better with this treatment, what will you try next?
+If their symptoms don’t get better with this treatment, what should you try next?
 Could your child outgrow asthma someday?